How long do mollies live

 To provide the best possible life for mollies in captivity, it is essential to maintain a well-balanced diet, regular water changes, and provide ample hiding places and plants for them.
 Additionally, providing companionship with other compatible fish species can help improve their overall well-being and lifespan.

-See also How long is a flight to austria
+See also How long till 30th june

 In conclusion, while mollies have a relatively short lifespan in the wild, their lifespan can be significantly extended in captivity with the right care and living conditions.
 By understanding the factors that influence their longevity, fish enthusiasts can ensure that these beautiful fish thrive and live a fulfilling life in captivity.